-This One-Pot Bacon Corn Chowder is the things dreams are made of if you dream of cheesy, bacony, corny things like I do.
-This is my first savory video and I am still learning the curve on cooking on a small induction plate!
-Excited to bring y’all more main dish videos soon!
-Any requests?
+This One Pot Bacon Corn Chowder is the things dreams are made of if you dream of cheesy, bacony, corny things like I do.
+This soup is easy to make and perfect for dinner any night of the week.

 This recipe comes form a friend of mine, Kerri.
 Y’all know her from her Tuna Pasta Salad and the Best Baked Beans Ever.
 I know her because she lives right down the street and constantly lets me borrow ingredients that I forget at the store.